 Instructions

-- Brown the pork: Sprinkle the pork evenly with 2 teaspoons of kosher salt.
-Heat the vegetable oil in the pressure cooker over medium-high heat until shimmering.
-Brown the pork in two to three batches, depending on the size of your pressure cooker.
-Brown each batch for six minutes total, turning the pork halfway through the cooking time to brown it on two sides.
-Remove the pork to a bowl, leaving as much fat behind as possible.
+- Brown the pork (in 2 batches): Sprinkle the pork evenly with 1 ½ teaspoons of fine sea salt.
+Heat the vegetable oil in an Instant Pot set to Sauté mode - High (or medium-high heat in a stovetop pressure cooker) until the oil is shimmering.
+Brown the pork in two batches (depending on the size of your pressure cooker - don't crowd the pan for good browning).
+Brown each batch until browned on the bottom, about 5 minutes.
+Remove the batches of browned pork to a bowl, leaving as much fat behind as possible.

-- Saute the aromatics and toast the spices: Reduce the heat to medium and add the onions and ½ teaspoon kosher salt to the pressure cooker.
-Saute the onions until softened, about 5 minutes, scraping occasionally to release the browned pork bits from the bottom of the pot.
-Add the garlic cloves and chipotle en adobo, and saute for one minute.
-Make a hole in the middle of the aromatics and add the chili powder, cumin, and oregano.
-Cook for one minute, or until fragrant, then add the masa harina flour and mix into the aromatics.
+- Sauté the aromatics and toast the spices: Add the onions to the pressure cooker pot and sprinkle with ½ teaspoon of fine sea salt.
+Sauté the onions until softened, about 5 minutes, scraping occasionally to release the browned pork bits from the bottom of the pot.
+Stir in the garlic cloves, chipotle en adobo, chili powder, cumin, and oregano.
+Toast the spices until the garlic is fragrant, about one minute.

 - Prep Time: 10 minutes